-Danny Wallace is a writer, producer and award-winning journalist, whose work has appeared in publications such as the Guardian, the Scotsman and the Independent.
-He has written and produced comedy shows for TV, radio and stage, and worked with some of the country's finest comedians.
-His memoir YES MAN was turned into a major Hollywood blockbuster starring Jim Carrey.
+Danny Wallace is a Sunday Times bestselling author and award-winning journalist, whose work has appeared in publications such as the Guardian, the Scotsman and the Independent.

-Wallace's second solo book, Yes Man was published in 2005.
-In it, he describes how he spent six months "saying Yes where one would have said No", to make his life more interesting and positive.
+His second solo book, Yes Man, was published in 2005, where he describes how he spent six months "saying Yes where one would have said No", to make his life more interesting and positive.
 In this book he shows the tribulations and mischief that he got up to while he said yes to any question or proposal.
-A film adaptation was developed with Warner Bros. and stars Jim Carrey (It was released in 2008).
+A film adaptation was developed with Warner Bros. and stars Jim Carrey, which was released in 2008.

 Danny Wallace contributed ideas to and appeared in the hidden camera show World Shut Your Mouth.
 He has presented a few shows for Sky including the first series of Conspiracies..., Secrets of the CIA and Danny Wallace's Hoax Files.
 He has also presented Castaway on BBC1, co-presented Test the Nation with Anne Robinson (replacing Phillip Schofield) and appeared on a celebrity spin-off episode of the BBC's Mastermind.